iftikhar8/thesis/chapters/empirical/docs/outline.md

 # Study sites
 - Collected along the eastern coast of Australia in June 2015 (Brisbane to Sydney).
 - 16 stations
-  - Seperated by latitude
+  - Separated by latitude
     - North 27.3-29.1 and South 31.6-32.3 (SST differed by 1-2 degrees )
-  - Seperated by water features (coastal waters and eddies)
+  - Separated by water features (coastal waters and eddies)
+  - Data collected on SST, chlorophyll-a fluorescence, salinity
 ---
 # Collection
 - Three depths used with 500 micron mesh
   - Neuston nets used to collect the surface
-    - No nets at site 16 because of rough weather and no flow meter at site 8
+    - Unbalanced design: No nets at site 16 because of rough weather and no flow meter at site 8
   - EZ nets getting two depths (5-50m, 50-100m)
 ---
 # Data